-- k.
+- g.
+Score sheets must be completed prior to the Selection Committee meeting where rankings will be determined.
+After the Selection Committee members have independently completed the initial review and scoring of all proposals, the Selection Committee will convene at a publicly posted meeting to openly discuss the proposals.
+Members may adjust their initial scoring based on their interpretation of any additional information gained from the Selection Committee's discussions.
+After all discussions have been completed, each Selection Committee member shall finalize their scores.
+Each member is required to sign the score sheet and any note pages and submit them to the Chairperson as part of the public record. - h.
+Score sheets will be tabulated and ranked from the highest to the lowest by the Chairperson. - i.
+Depending on the outcome of the scoring, the Selection Committee will recommend one of the following: - 1.
+Award the contract to the highest ranked proposer; or - 2.
+Short-list the top ranked proposers and request scheduling of oral presentations - j.
+If the Selection Committee recommends awarding the contract to the highest ranked proposal, no further action is required by the Selection Committee. - k.
 If oral presentations are requested, the Selection Committee shall identify which proposers will be asked to provide oral presentations.
-The Selection Committee may request oral presentations from as many proposers as necessary; however, it is recommended that the Selection Committee come to a consensus and request presentations only from the top-ranked proposers. - I. When oral presentations are requested by the Selection Committee, the members shall submit a written request to the Chairperson for specific areas needing additional explanation and/or clarification or any other information the Selection Committee would like the proposers to provide during the oral presentations. - m.
-All proposers selected for oral presentations shall be notified in writing of the publicly posted meeting by the Selection Committee Chairperson or designee, identifying the date, time, location, with a uniform script listing the specific questions or information requested by the Selection Committee to be addressed at the presentation. - n.
+The Selection Committee may request oral presentations from as many proposers as necessary; however, it is recommended that the Selection Committee come to a consensus and request presentations only from the top-ranked proposers. - When oral presentations are requested by the Selection Committee, the members shall submit a written request to the Chairperson for specific areas needing additional explanation and/or clarification or any other information the Selection Committee would like the proposers to provide during the oral presentations. - m.
+All proposers selected for oral presentations shall be notified in writing of the publicly posted meeting by the Selection Committee Chairperson or designee, identifying the date, time, location, and any specific questions or information requested by the Selection Committee to be addressed at the presentation. - n.
 Prior to the oral presentations, the Chairperson will provide the evaluation criteria and score sheets to the Selection Committee. - o.
 During the oral presentations, Selection Committee members shall be able to ask questions of the proposers for a clear understanding of each proposer's position. - p.
-After oral presentations are completed, the Selection Committee shalll have the opportunity to continue discussions among themselves.
+After oral presentations are completed, the Selection Committee shall have the opportunity to continue discussions among themselves.
 After discussions are completed, each member shall finalize their scores.
-Each member is required to sign the score sheet and any note pages, and submit them to the Chairperson as part of the public record. - q.
+Each member is required to sign the score sheet and any note pages, and submit them to the Chairperson as part of the public record.

+- q.
 Score sheets will be tabulated and ranked from the highest to the lowest by the Chairperson.
 The award recommendation will be for the proposer with the highest ranked score. - r.
 The Selection Committee Chairperson shall work with the City department on a recommendation to award for processing through the City Manager and/or the City Commission, as appropriate. - s.
 Florida Statutes require that all internal workings of the Selection Committee be kept confidential until the Committee has completed its work and all proposers have been officially notified of the selection.